 Project Introduction

+The notable rise of a new generation of virtual reality (VR) systems in recent years opened up new methods and interventions for researchers across different areas.
+It is vital for VR research and development to understand users’ subjective feedback, which is usually assessed through questionnaires after leaving a VR scene.
+Recent research has found that completing questionnaires directly in VR can help mitigate the break in presence (BIP).
+In this final year project, the student will develop a Virtual Reality Questionnaire Toolkit (VRQTK) and examine the interaction techniques for doing questionnaires in VR.

 As the development of the Virtual Reality (VR) technology, head-mounted displays (HMD) are becoming popular.
 VR has since been applied to many areas such as computer graphics, gaming, or education [1], [2] and during 2020 fourth quarter alone there were over one million Quest 2 units sold worldwide [3].
 Questionnaire is one way to evaluate the application which allows product owner or developer to understand its upsides and downsides like measuring presence or immersion from the questionnaire result.